Business entities in Czech Republic

 - Best uses for a free zone company: registering a company in an industrial zone is the optimal way to start a manufacturing or R&D business.
 See also this page for alternative low cost manufacturing locations in Eastern Europe.

-Doing business in Bulgaria with a foreign entity
+Doing business in Czech Republic with a foreign entity

 The Czech Republic branch office